REMSA Emergency Medical Technician Course

-An Emergency Medical Technician course is the entry-level course for the Emergency Medical Services profession.
+An Emergency Medical Technician (EMT) course is the entry-level course for the Emergency Medical Services profession.
 The curriculum includes EMT roles and responsibilities, airway management, patient assessment, medical emergencies, anatomy and physiology, documentation, lifting and moving, and communications.
 Practical labs will be conducted.
 Upon successful completion of this course, the student will be eligible to take the National Registry test and certify as an EMT in the State of Nevada.

 - 18 years old at the start of class